‘Don’t be afraid; from now on you will fish for people.’ Luke 5:10b

 It is tempting, to view Jesus only as Son of God, and thus forget that He was here on earth completely human.
 When we only view Him as Son of God, we cannot understand anything of His terrible suffering in the garden of Gethsemane, where His fear – not the fear of dying, but the fear of being forsaken by God – became so excruciating, that His sweat was like drops of blood falling to the ground!

-No, like the temptation in the desert (Luke 4) Jesus’ struggle in this garden was not a vain show of which the outcome was secure.
+No, just like the temptation in the desert (Luke 4), Jesus’ struggle in this garden was not a vain show of which the outcome was certain.

 Isaiah understood long before that the Servant of the Lord would suffer severely, but because Jesus stood firm to the end, He saw the fruit of His doing, in joy and satisfaction.